Roger Vadim: Marriages

-He also had two stepsons from his marriage to Schneider (younger sister of novelist Dominique Schneidre and heiress to the Schneider-Creusot steel and armaments firm) as well as adult stepchildren from Barrault's first marriage to Daniel Toscan du Plantier, also a friend of Vadim's, who called him "a happy man.
-He was someone in whom there was so much satisfaction to the end of his life.
-The films merely reflected his happiness."
+He also had two stepsons from his marriage to Schneider (younger sister of novelist Dominique Schneidre and heiress to the Schneider-Creusot steel and armaments firm), as well as adult stepchildren from Barrault's first marriage to Daniel Toscan du Plantier.
+He was a friend of Vadim's, and called him "a happy man".
+Vadim is said to have enjoyed great satisfaction throughout his life.
+The films merely reflected this happiness."
 Nathalie, his eldest daughter, told Fonda biographer Patricia Bosworth: "Jane was the love of my father's life."

 Writing

 In addition to Vadim's theatre and film work, he also wrote several books, including the memoirs "Memoires du Diable", "Le Gout du Bonheur: Souvenirs 1940–1958" and an autobiography, D'une étoile à l'autre (From One Star to the Next) as well as a tell-all about his most famous exes, Bardot, Deneuve & Fonda: My Life with the Three Most Beautiful Women in the World, published in 1986.
 "My attitude is that if this book makes me a little money it will be a tiny compensation for all the money I helped those actresses make", Vadim explained.

 He also wrote several plays and books of fiction, including L'ange affamé.